Hemanth5431/LoRa-Communication-Project/README.md

 # LoRa-Communication-Project
 A hardware Project used for long-range Communication <br>
-In this project, the utilization of two LoRa modules facilitated long-distance communication over distances of up to 10 kilometers.
-The primary objective was to enable an automated vehicle to transmit data from its onboard sensors to a remote location.
-One LoRa module was dedicated to gathering and transmitting the sensor data from the vehicle, while the complementary module was tasked with regulating light bulbs based on the received sensor information.
-The implementation relied heavily on Arduino programming, which was instrumental In managing the data transmission and controlling the light bulbs In response to the sensor readings.
-This project demonstrates the practicality and efficiency of using LoRa technology for remote monitoring and control applications in automated systems.
+In this project, a long-range IoT communication system using LoRa SX1278 modules and Arduino enables real-time transmission of environmental data (temperature, humidity, gas detection, and distance) from an automated vehicle to a remote receiver over a 10 km range.
+Designed and programmed sensor integration, autonomous navigation, and remote device control, demonstrating expertise in IoT, wireless communication, and embedded systems.

+The Overall details of the project are provided in the file Ideal_Lab_report document, which is a total report on the project.